Home / Resume / Sales / Sales Associate

 What hiring managers actually look for

-Retail managers want to see evidence that you can engage customers, hit sales targets, and represent the brand well on the floor.
+Retail managers want evidence that you can engage shoppers, hit your sales goals, run the register cleanly, and represent the brand.

 1. 1